korchasa/awesome-chatgpt/readme.md

 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4 that helps users accomplish tasks faster and more efficiently
 - [aandrew-me/tgpt](https://github.com/aandrew-me/tgpt) - ChatGPT in terminal without needing API keys
 - [abhagsain/ai-cli](https://github.com/abhagsain/ai-cli) - A command-line interface for ChatGPT, allowing users to get answers for CLI commands from GPT3 directly in their terminal.
+- [ekkinox/yai](https://github.com/ekkinox/yai) - Yai is an AI-powered terminal assistant that uses OpenAI ChatGPT to streamline the command-line experience
 - [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a command-line interface (CLI) tool that allows users to instruct GPT3 or GPT4 models to make changes to their codebase using plain English.
 - [j178/chatgpt](https://github.com/j178/chatgpt) - An elegant interactive CLI for ChatGPT
 - [jucasoliveira/terminalGPT](https://github.com/jucasoliveira/terminalGPT) - Get GPT-like chatGPT on your terminal